Three of the Best Klein Multimeters

 If you find yourself frequently working on machinery of any stripe, the Klein MM200 might be exactly what you’re looking for.
 The price is definitely right, and as long as you’re not working with industrial equipment it has you covered.

-The first thing you’ll notice about this meter right out of the box is that it’s sturdy.
+The first thing you’ll notice about this meter right out of the box is that although the size it quite compact, it is sturdy.
 A lot of low-quality meters will feel light, and it’s actually a remarkably good indicator of quality for almost any power tool.

 The rubber around the sides will protect it from a decent drop, but obviously, you don’t want to spike it into the ground to test that out.

 It will, of course, measure all of the standard electrical qualities you might want to know.
-It’ll cover AC/DC voltage, amperage, frequency, and more.
-It can also cover temperature, a unique feature considering the cost comes in at less than $50.
+It’ll cover AC/DC voltage, amperage, frequency, continuity (great for quickly testing to see if a fuse is blown!) and more.
+It can also cover temperature, thanks to the built in thermocouple - a unique feature considering the cost comes in at less than $50.

 Auto-ranging is a highly desirable feature for anyone working with machinery of course, inside the same piece of equipment you might encounter circuits in 208/230V, 12V and 24V for instance and this can save you quite a bit of time on guessing what’s what if you’re not familiar with it.